Mithynite/PE_LP/README.md

-This is repo for the final project from WA.
+This is repo for the final project from WA, by Jakub Hofman.